 About eduScrum is a framework consisting of tools and ceremonies that allows learners and their coach/mentor/trainer to create, guide, support, plan and evaluate learner-centered learning activities with high quality outcomes from start to finish.
 The pillars of eduScrum are transparency, adaptation, review and most important trust.
 General context eduScrum started in 2011 in formal education […]

 There are several ways to incorporate comics drawing and narratives into different types of activities and around different topics.
-Here you can find an activity used as an introduction and “getting to know each other” exercise.
-A small magazine will be built collaboratively between the group, with a funny profile drawing on the cover and […]
+Here you can find an activity used as an introduction and “getting to know each other” exercise, but also get inspiration for deeper learning activities using comics in youth work.

 Creating videos with the young people?
 Let them learn about project management – prepare and realise their video making as a project.
 In preparation phase, it’s valuable to prepare the script for the video, and screenwriting is a perfect process to do that.